4.4 Pro Forma Adjustments

 -

 Inventory — Adjustments should reflect the additional (or reduced) cost of revenue resulting from recognizing inventories at fair value.
 These adjustments would be recognized from the beginning of the fiscal year presented over the expected inventory turnover period.
 For inventory turnover periods of less than 12 months, the pro forma income statement adjustment to reflect the fair value would generally be considered nonrecurring.
-In such cases, that fact, along with the amount of the adjustment, should be disclosed in the notes.
+In such cases, that fact, along with the amount of the adjustment, should be disclosed in the notes to the pro forma financial information.

 -